tas50/killerbee/README.md

 TOOLS
 ================
-KillerBee includes several tools designed to attack ZigBee and IEEE 802.15.4 networks, built using the KillerBee framework.
+KillerBee includes several tools designed to attack Zigbee and IEEE 802.15.4 networks, built using the KillerBee framework.
 Each tool has its own usage instructions documented by running the tool with the "-h" argument, and summarized below.

 + zbid         -  Identifies available interfaces that can be used by KillerBee and associated tools.
 + zbwireshark  -  Similar to zbdump but exposes a named pipe for real-time capture and viewing in Wireshark.
 + zbdump       -  A tcpdump-like took to capture IEEE 802.15.4 frames to a libpcap or Daintree SNA packet capture file.
 Does not display real-time